discordcf/typescript-bot-template/README.md

-# Starter Bot Template
+# typescript-bot-template

-The template you need to start building your bot with [discord.cf](https://github.com/discordcf/discordcf).
+Get started with your Discord bots using TypeScript.